 | Complete crown replacement | $400-$600 | $600-$900 | $1,000-$1,500 |

-I recently completed a crown repair project for a Vineland resident whose crown had deteriorated to the point where water was entering the chimney structure.
-We rebuilt the entire crown using proper slope and weather-resistant materials.
-The project took two days and cost $1,200 total.
+I recently finished a crown repair project for a Vineland resident whose crown had gotten so bad that water was running straight into the chimney structure.
+We rebuilt the whole crown with a proper slope so rain sheds off instead of pooling, and used weather-resistant materials made for our climate.
+It took two days and ran $1,200 total.

 Chimney Cap Installation and Repair

-Chimney caps are essential.
+Chimney caps earn their keep.
 They keep out rain, snow, animals, and debris.
-I’ve pulled out raccoons, birds, and once even a squirrel family from chimneys in Vineland.
+I've pulled raccoons, birds, and once a whole squirrel family out of chimneys right here in Vineland, and every one of those would've been stopped by a decent cap.

 Standard Chimney Cap Pricing: